parsecsv/csv-spec/README.md

         strings, not as `1` or `0` numbers.
 If numbers are used the resulting CSV data is indistinguishable from actual integer numbers.
       - Null/Nil values should be rendered as empty strings.

+12. All forms of line breaks (CRLF, LF, and CR) should be supported when parsing input CSV data.
+When rendering output CSV data, CRLF should be used for line breaks to ensure maximum cross-platform compatibility.

 ## License